ppyasdf/ppyasdf.github.io/content/_index.md

 aliases:
     - /index.php
 ---
 Welcome to the C-Star Roofing website.
 Years after its development, C-Star Roofing Inc. has become a reputable roofing company.
-We specialize in **roofing, eavestroughs, soffits** and **vinyl sidings** installation and maintaining, proudly serving both commercial and residential markets.
+We specialize in **Roofing, Eavestroughs, Soffits** and **Vinyl Sidings** installation and maintaining, proudly serving both commercial and residential markets.

 We encourage you to browse our site to find out more about C-Star Roofing and our commitment to quality and service.